Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 However, too many options are available in the market, and choosing the best laptop for yourself can be daunting.

 But don’t worry!
 This buying guide will help you to pick the best laptop for yourself.
-Here we have compiled a list of the 10 best laptops for computer science students.
+Here, we have compiled a list of the 10 best laptops for computer science students.

-In this guide, we added laptops offering high performance, premium displays, and decent battery backup.
+This guide added laptops offering high performance, premium displays, and decent battery backup.

 We have considered other essential factors such as connectivity, ports, and portability.
 Apart from that, we have also added budget-friendly laptop options for CS students.